SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-c-programming-overview-continued-functions.markdown

 ### 4. “return” Statement Example

-A **return** statement stops the operation of the function and sends back the current return value of the function at that time.&nbsp;
+A **return** statement stops the operation of the function and sends back the current return value of the function at that time.

-It is important to note that if a **return** is specified inside a loop contained in a function (this can also cause errors), then the function will stop, return the value and not perform any of the remaining code in the function.&nbsp; It is better (as shown below) for the return to be called at the conclusion of an opperation.&nbsp;
+It is important to note that if a **return** is specified inside a loop contained in a function (this can also cause errors), then the function will stop, return the value and not perform any of the remaining code in the function.
+It is better (as shown below) for the return to be called at the conclusion of an opperation.

 E.G. if x then return x else return y.